Confidential Divorce Mediation in Arizona

 A Party Cannot Bring Claims Relating to Mediation Communications

 The decision that Karen did not waive the privilege means that the Attorneys could not use evidence of what they told her to defend against the malpractice claims.
 The Court next looked at those claims.
 It ruled that a party cannot bring claims about privileged communications if the privilege prevents the other parties from defending against the claims.
 It directed the superior court to strike any of Karen’s malpractice claims that were founded on communications about or during the mediation.

 The take away from this case is that neither of the parties nor their attorneys may use any statements made in mediation unless both parties agree to waive the confidentiality of some or all of those statements.
 This ruling ensures people attending divorce mediation in Arizona can participate openly to try to settle their case without fearing something they say may be used against them at trial.

-Chris Hildebrand wrote this article about confidential divorce mediation in Arizona to ensure everyone has access to information about divorce mediation in Arizona.
+Chris Hildebrand wrote the information on this page about confidential divorce mediation in Arizona to ensure everyone has access to information about divorce mediation in Arizona.
 Chris is a family law attorney at Hildebrand Law, PC.
 He has over 24 years of Arizona family law experience and has received multiple awards, including US News and World Report “Top Arizona Divorce Attorneys”, Phoenix Magazine “Top Divorce Law Firms”, and Arizona Foothills Magazine “Best of the Valley” award.
 He believes the policies and procedures he uses to get his clients through a divorce should all be guided by the principles of honesty, integrity, and actually caring about what his clients are going through.